Floating Dragon: Plot

-Set during the spring and summer of 1980 in the fictional town of Hampstead, Connecticut, a housewife named Stony Friedgood picks up a man at a bar, but is brutally murdered by the patron.
-At the same time, her husband Leo, who works for the Department of Defense, becomes involved in the cover up of an incident in which DRG-16, a deadly nerve gas, escapes containment and contaminates the town.
+Set during the spring and summer of 1980 in the fictional Connecticut town of Hampstead, a housewife named Stony Friedgood picks up a man at a bar but is brutally murdered by the patron.
+At the same time, her husband Leo, who works for the U.S. Department of Defense, becomes involved in the cover up of an incident in which DRG-16, a deadly nerve gas, escapes containment and contaminates the town.
 Leo works to stop the public from finding out about the leak, which has already killed three men at the lab.
 When he arrives home, the gas is already above Hampstead, causing deaths and hallucinations.

-Meanwhile, three descendants of the founders of Hampstead are introduced: Richard Allbee, a former child actor turned architect with a wife and child on the way, who returns from London and is plagued by dreams and visions of his deceased co-actor Billy Bentley; Patsy McCloud, the abused wife of Les McCloud, who has psychic abilities and dreams of escaping her husband; and Tabby Smithfield, a young child with an alcoholic father, who has similar abilities to Patsy.
+Meanwhile, three descendants of the founders of Hampstead are introduced: Richard Allbee, a former child actor turned architect with a wife and child on the way, who returns from London and is plagued by dreams and visions of his deceased co-star Billy Bentley; Patsy McCloud, the abused wife of Les McCloud, who has psychic abilities and dreams of escaping her husband; and Tabby Smithfield, a young child with an alcoholic father, who has similar abilities to Patsy.
 Graham Williams, an elderly historian and author, connects with the other three, and reveals to them the existence of an evil entity in the town that he calls the Dragon.
-This powerful entity becomes active every 30 years and has reason to want revenge on Hampstead, its founders and their descendants.
+This powerful entity becomes active every thirty years and has reason to want revenge on Hampstead, its founders and their descendants.

 The Dragon was originally a businessman called Gideon Winter, who lived two hundred years ago and was responsible for the murders of several women and children.
 He was discovered and lynched by the founders, and in his supernatural form, he lives on to pursue his vendetta against the town and its inhabitants.
 During each cycle of activity, the Dragon drives people to commit atrocities by possessing them psychically.
-Graham has experience of this, and recounts the story of Bates Krell, a manifestation of the Dragon whom he confronted and killed 30 years ago.
+Graham has experience of this, and recounts the story of Bates Krell, a manifestation of the Dragon whom he confronted and killed thirty years previous.
 Since then, Graham has devoted himself to uncovering the history of the Dragon, which he now shares with the other three.

 Meanwhile, a series of escalating incidents occur in Hampstead.
-These are partly connected to the DRG-16 gas contamination, but are also linked to a new manifestation of the Dragon.
-The Dragon's new host is a local man, Dr Wren Van Horne.Tabby reluctantly accompanies three teenagers to Van Horne's home, where they are attacked.
+These are partly connected to the gas contamination but are also linked to a new manifestation of the Dragon.
+The Dragon's new host is a local man, Dr Wren Van Horne.
+Tabby reluctantly accompanies three teenagers to Van Horne's home, where they are attacked.
 Tabby escapes, but his companions are killed.
-Several children drown themselves on the town beach; policemen murder each other during an annual meeting at a movie theater; a group of firefighters die when they spontaneously combust trying to stop several houses from burning; Leo escapes town but dies in the streets of New York; and local reporter Sarah Spry and her friend Ulick Byrne attempt to uncover the secret of Hampstead.
+Several children drown themselves on the town beach; policemen murder each other during an annual meeting at a movie theater; a group of firefighters die when they spontaneously combust trying to stop several houses from burning; Leo escapes town but dies in the streets of New York City; and local reporter Sarah Spry and her friend Ulick Byrne attempt to uncover the secret of Hampstead.